mdfaizan7/gatsby-bit-blogs/README.md

     npm install --save
     ```

-    if you are using yarn..
+    if you are using yarn...

     ```shell
     cd bit_blogs